 Unlike the views out across say, the Hudson River in NYC, there wasn’t much river traffic at night but we still had a captivating view with dinner.
 I was mildly obsessed with that petrol station in the middle of the bay – not something we see in England!
 I tried taking multiple pictures but they just didn’t come out well.

 Opening the curtains in the morning we were presented with this amazing view!

-Our first, jet lagged morning saw us all bouncing off the walls at 4:30 am.
-We watched the harbour wake up as we Google some breakfast options.
+Our first, jet-lagged morning saw us all bouncing off the walls at 4:30 am.
+We watched the harbor wake up as we Googled some breakfast options.
 We could see a Tim Horton’s below us which thankfully opened at 5am.
-It turned out we were above a whole food court including a Starbucks so there would have been more eating options if we had woken earlier.
-We could of course, have eaten more room service at the Waterfront but we were eager to get out and explore.
+It turned out we were above a whole food court including a Starbucks so there would have been plenty more eating options if we had woken (even) earlier.
+We could, of course, have dined with the room service option once more at the Waterfront but we were eager to get out and about.

-An early rise on our second morning had it’s benefits.
-We could lie in bed and watched our Cruise Ship sail into the harbour and dock right below the hotel.
+An early rise on our second morning had its benefits.
+We could lie in bed and watched our Cruise Ship sail into the harbor and dock right below the hotel.